 People who are experiencing sleep paralysis on a regular basis reported that it happened mostly when they were sleeping on their back.

 Furthermore, researches have found that they the condition occurs exactly when people are sleeping on their back.

 So, in order to reduce your chance of experiencing sleep paralysis, avoid sleeping in that position.

 15. You may want to induce it!

 That’s right!
-You may wonder, who would like to INDUCE such a frightening experience?
+You may wonder, who would like to INDUCE such a (possibly) frightening experience?

-It is the fact that you can USE IT as a GATE for either lucid dreaming or out of body experiences.
+You can USE sleep paralysis as a GATE for either lucid dreaming or out of body experiences.

 However, some lucid dreaming methods may cause sleep paralysis it (WILD is one of them).

 Furthermore, a lot of people that are lucid dreamers, or that are experiencing out of body experiences are not even scared from sleep paralysis.